 Winifred ‘Winnie’ Moore was selected as moderator and Sylvia ‘Sue’ MacDonald as secretary.
 Other members at the first meeting were Allene Westleigh, Patricia Owens, Robert Owens, Dorothy Osgood Brooks, Kathryn Griffith and William Cutler.
 A bylaw committee was established and it was decided to hold monthly meetings on the third Wednesday of each month.
 In 1991 our society incorporated.

 Our charter members set to work collecting all available historical records; and encouraging Denmark residents to donate their family history and artifacts.
 Our friends and community members continue to donate or let the Society scan materials.
 As a result the Society has a large collection of reference materials and photographs that represent all aspects of Denmark’s family life and community events.
+And, with today’s technology, we can scan your documents and return them to you immediately.
+We can even come to your house to do the scanning.

 We encourage older residents to present their life experiences while attending school, community activities, and working and living in Denmark.
-And we worked with elementary school children, through our Local Stories program, to help them learn and understand their heritage.
+And we work with elementary school children, through our Local Stories program, to help them learn and understand their heritage.

 Over the years Denmark Historical Society has held Doll Shows, and invited local speakers of interest such as Roland Blake and Thomas Johnson who talked about the history of Denmark at the first program given in the new Denmark Public Library, Percy Lord who discussed logging in the 1940’s and 1950’s, and Robert Linnell spoke about Denmark’s civil war soldiers and Merle Moore talked about the early years of the fire department.
 We held a Pow Wow, and Stan Cohen gave a talk on Maine’s Civil War soldiers with an emphasis on Denmark soldiers.